neuroneural/nshor_docker/readme.md

 full file path on the cluster to the subject's output directory to which processed files are to be written for nth run
 ```

 Where n is the number of runs that you wish to process.
 The user is responsible for generating such a file, which can be done using bash.
 There are some example scripts in each example project directory as part of this repository.
-For more information, see the [Repository Structure and Contents](#repository-structure-and-contents-informational) informational section above.
+For more information, see the [About the Examples](#about-the-examples) informational section above.

 The simplest version of this file (with no optional flags provided) looks like:
 ```